perebaj/jjhandbook/work/birdie.md

 >🤠 Export elastic metrics into GCP👹
 > Ref: [ELK MANAGED](https://cloud.elastic.co/home)
 >
->Using a managed database has a lot of benefits for a company (In special a Startup), this type of thing it's a cool but challenging effort.
+>Using a managed database has a lot of benefits for a company (In special a Startup).
 Choosing the right company to do that, is also a task that needs to be done with attention. elastic.co, it's a good option, but the solution that involves metrics/loggings it's so fucking bad.
 >For this reason, exporting metrics and logging for this service to our own cloud environment and centralizing all related to monitoring, was a architectural decision made by the Infra team.
 >
 >Attention Points:
 >
 >   * Be responsable for secrets
 >   * A specif ELK user to do this action (With less role permission)
+>   * A sepated ELK instance to ship the logs.
+>   * Metrics was exported to our GCP environment using the (ELK-prometheus-exporter)[https://github.com/prometheus-community/elasticsearch_exporter], The setup was easy, just deploy the application into our k8s cluster, and say host/user/password to access ELK from Staging and Produciton